SMS Hansa (1872): Overseas deployment

 Following the Chilean victory in the Battle of Angamos on 8 October, the Chilean Navy planned to bombard Callao, which had been declared an open city.
 Heusner protested the planned attack, which led the Chilean government to cancel it.
 Hansa cruised off the Peruvian and Chilean coast through June 1880, and throughout this period, she repeatedly sent landing parties ashore in Callao, Lima, and Arica to protect Germans in those cities.
-Hyäne arrived in Valparaiso on 1 February 1880 and Freya joined the German ships there on 3 March.
+Hyäne arrived in Valparaíso on 1 February 1880 and Freya joined the German ships there on 3 March.
 The war soon turned decisively in Chile's favor, which permitted the Germans to recall Hyäne on 3 April, followed quickly by Freya on 14 April.
 The steam corvette arrived in the area on 26 May, the same day that Chile defeated Bolivia in the Battle of Tacna, knocking the latter out of the war.
 Bismarck operated with Hansa until July, when the latter vessel began the voyage home.
 In mid-August, the steam corvette met Hansa in Coronel, Chile, where they officially transferred responsibility for the region on 11 August.
 Hansa thereafter departed for Germany, eventually arriving back in Kiel on 22 October.
 There, she was decommissioned on 8 November.